 It seems as if every day there is a new data breach of which enterprises and consumers should be aware.
 To maximize the impact of Cybersecurity Awareness Month 2019, we decided to compile the most talked about breaches happening right now in a blog series to educate readers on how a data breach impacts the end user.

 Data Breach – Why should we talk about it?

-For example, LinkedIn was not/is not obligated to disclose that they lost passwords of their users.
-Compound that with the fact that users used the same passwords on multiple sites.
+The issue comes up about vulnerability disclosure.
+If users applied the same passwords on multiple sites, the chance that their data will be compromised may occur again is raised.
 Hence, if someone steals their financial information, medical information and other types of confidential data or posts something inflammatory on their social profiles, it’s the end users who will suffer and the companies, by law, cannot be held accountable.

-This is only one of many examples of collateral damage from a data breach.
-In this case, the data being the username and password.
+This is only one of many examples of collateral damage from a data breach – the data being the username and password.
 In the following posts in this series, we will analyze the collateral damage from other data breaches related to various types of user data including Medical Information, SSN, PII and more.

 ThreatModeler Will Help Your Organization to Mitigate the Collateral Impact of a Data Breach